GSH 11 EAR Professional - Hammer BOSCH - Free user manual and instructions

 Dust/Chip Extraction

-Dust from materials such as lead-containing coatings, some wood types, minerals and metal can be harmful to one's health.
+Dust from materials such as lead-containing coatings, some wood types, minerals, and metal can be harmful to health.
 Touching or breathing in the dust can cause allergic reactions and/or lead to respiratory infections of the user or bystanders.

-Certain dust, such as oak or beech dust, is considered carcinogenic, especially in connection with wood-treatment additives (chromate, wood preservative).
+Certain dust, such as oak or beech dust, is considered carcinogenic, especially in connection with wood-treatment additives (chromate, wood preservatives).
 Materials containing asbestos may only be worked by specialists.

 Observe the relevant regulations in your country for the materials to be worked.